 Overall responsibility for the development and implementation of equal opportunity initiatives rests with the Chief Executive Officer of the company.
 It is the responsibility of each manager to ensure that the associated policies and procedures are published and communicated to all staff within their area of responsibility.
-It is also the responsibility of each manager to ensure that effective monitoring takes place to provide assurance that the policies/procedures are being adhered to.
+It is also the responsibility of each manager to ensure that effective monitoring takes place to provide assurance that the policies & procedures are being adhered to.
 Furthermore, it is the responsibility of every staff member to ensure that their actions adhere to the associated policies and procedures that apply in their place of work.
 Failure to do so could lead to disciplinary action, including dismissal.
 In general, all Swissport policies and procedures are designed to comply with local law, represent the best human resource management practices, encourage and respect diversity and ensure equal opportunities, foster a team approach to business success, offer development and secure employment, and provide competitive remuneration and other terms and conditions.
 These policies, processes and guidelines are in place to provide guidance, structure and alignment for the various HR activities.

-Group Executive Management Meetings (GEMM) take place on a monthly basis to review the business performance.
-This ensures that any fluctuation in country or operational performances can be identified immediately.
-Actions and improvements can be implemented and reviewed monthly.
+Group Executive Management Meetings (GEMM) take place on a monthly basis to review the business performance including economic, environmental, and social performance in order to assess risks and opportunities, and general compliance with the principles, guidelines and international agreed standards.
+This ensures that any fluctuation in country or operational performances can be identified immediately; actions and improvements can be implemented and reviewed monthly.
 In addition, the divisional EVPs and the Group CEO visit the key countries several times a year to conduct in-depth business reviews.
 These reviews are supported and rounded-off by internal safety and management audits, external audits (e.g. ISO/ISAGO and/or airline audits) as well as independent internal corporate group audits, which report directly to the Board of Directors.

-Governance mechanisms are compliant with the general norms.
-Some points worth mentioning: Currently, the Group Executive Management has only male members.
+All Governance mechanisms, processes and procedures are compliant with the general norms.
+Currently, the Group Executive Management has only male members.
 This fact has been addressed regularly and seriously.
 Swissport wants to reiterate that this has been and will be addressed in any recruitment and is not the result of discrimination.
 All 6 members of the Board of Directors are dependent (PAI or Swissport), except the Chairman Dr Staehlin.
+100% of the members of the GEM are in the age group of 35-60 and none of the members are of any minority group.